OmkarDubey07/Ever-Write-App/README.md

 ## Features

-- User Authentication: Secure sign-up and login process powered by Firebase.
+- User Authentication: Secure sign-up and login process powered by AppWrite.
 - Create Notes: Write notes with a title and body text.
 - Customize Text: Format your text with various styling options.
 - Upload Images: Enhance your notes by adding images.